GLSRC/rescomp/README.md

     conda env create --name rc_env --file environment_rescomp.yml

+Activate your new environment

+    conda activate rc_env

 Create the package distribution files

     python3 setup.py sdist bdist_wheel

-Make sure that the is installed in the environment you want to install the package to:
+Make sure that pip is installed and active in the environment you want to install the package to:

     which pip

 The output of the above should be something like

-    "/Users/<username>/anaconda3/envs/rc_env/bin/pip"
+    > "/Users/<username>/anaconda3/envs/rc_env/bin/pip"

+if it's not install pip activate and deactivate your anaconda environment and then install pip, should it still not be found

+    conda deactivate rc_env
+    conda activate rc_env
+    conda install pip

 To install everything like a normal, unchanging package, use

     pip install .